shailendrapp/0dte-spx-alerts/README.md

-# 0DTE SPX Iron Condor Alerter
+# 0DTE SPX Iron Condor Alerter (This strategy was backtested & has a high win rate)

 Periodic Telegram alerts for a defined-risk 0DTE SPX iron condor strategy, deployed via GitHub Actions.